 Defense cases

-Successfully defended a nationwide broker of SBA-backed commercial loans in an FCA action brought by a hedge fund challenging the broker’s underwriting practices.
+Successfully defended a nationwide broker of SBA-backed commercial loans in a False Claims Act action brought by a hedge fund challenging the broker’s underwriting practices.
 Our client’s motion to dismiss was granted because the action was based on publicly disclosed information, and the dismissal was upheld by the Eleventh Circuit Court of Appeals.
 U.S. ex rel.
 Brickman and Greenlight Capital, Inc. v.
 Business Loan Express, LLC et al., 2007 WL 4553474 (N.D.
 Ga.
 2007), aff’d, 310 Fed.
 Appx.
 322 (11th Cir.
 2009).

-Defended multiple occupational therapy and rehabilitation clinics in an FCA action and succeeded in disqualifying the plaintiff’s counsel for professional misconduct.
+Defended multiple occupational therapy and rehabilitation clinics in a False Claims Act action and succeeded in disqualifying the plaintiff’s counsel for professional misconduct.
 The case was subsequently dismissed for failure to prosecute, and the dismissal was upheld by the Eleventh Circuit Court of Appeals.
 U.S. ex rel.
 Roberts-Cook v.
 Randall Kimball et al., No. 97-cv-847 (N.D.
 Ga.), aff’d, 275 F.3d 56 (11th Cir.
 2001).

 Publications/Speaking Engagements